 - The book lovingly describes the A-6 Intruder's computer suite as being the very cutting edge of 1950's technology.
-The book takes place in the late 1960's.
+The book takes place in the early 1970s.

 - Grafton explaining to the Love Interest that the only reason he had a shirt form a particular gym in Oakland was because he stole it from someone.
 Who stole it from someone else.
 Who stole it from someone else before that.
 Nobody was actually sure who the shirt originally belonged to.